Pesticide Linked To Fatty Liver

 The incidence of fatty liver is exploding all over the world.
 Diets high in sugar and processed vegetable oil certainly play a large part in causing this disease, but there are other risk factors most people don’t know about.
 If you want to learn how you can reverse fatty liver, this information should help you.
 Roundup residues are so widespread throughout the food chain and it’s impossible to avoid this chemical completely.
 Now that you know it can harm your liver, please avoid using it in your garden.

 If organic food is available and affordable in your area, it would benefit you to purchase it.
 If you have some land of your own, growing some of your own vegetables and herbs would be ideal.
 Making your own raw vegetable juices would significantly improve the health of your liver if it is fatty.

-LivaTone Plus capsules were developed by Sandra Cabot MD.
-They contain 420mg of pure silimarin derived from St Mary’s thistle per daily dose.
+LivaTone Plus powder was developed by Sandra Cabot MD.
+It contains 420 mg of pure silymarin derived from St Mary’s thistle per daily dose.
 This is the dose that has been shown to be effective in clinical trials.
-St Mary’s thistle is combined with all the B group vitamins and the important antioxidants Vitamin C, Vitamin E and Selenium.
+St Mary’s thistle is combined with all the B group vitamins and the important antioxidants Vitamin C, Vitamin E and selenium.
 Livatone Plus also contains the amino acid taurine which plays an important role in healthy liver and gallbladder function.